 A celebration of life is held after the burial or cremation of the deceased.
 It normally occurs a few days after the person passes or up to several weeks later.
-Some people choose to have a celebration of life on the anniversary of the death of the deceased.
+However, some people choose to have a celebration of life on the anniversary of the death of the deceased.

-Since a celebration of life is less traditional than a funeral, the attire will be based on a number of factors, including the location and wishes of the person planning the event.
-In some cases, you may be expected to wear traditional funeral attire, but more often you’ll be asked to wear something more casual and upbeat.
+A celebration of life is less traditional than a funeral, and the attire will be based on a number of factors, including the location and wishes of the person planning the event.
+In some cases, you may be expected to wear traditional funeral attire, but more often, it's a casual event.

 Flowers and Floral Arrangements

 You may send flowers or floral arrangements to a family having a celebration of life.
-Choose a flower that symbolizes something you enjoyed about the deceased or an arrangement that shows a hint of the person’s passions and interests.
-One example is a bouquet in the colors of an alma mater or favorite sports team.
+Choose a flower that symbolizes something you enjoyed about the deceased or an arrangement that shows a hint of the person’s passions and interests, such as the colors of an alma mater or favorite sports team.

 Celebration of Life Ideas

 There are no steadfast rules about what you need to do at a celebration of life event.
-It is still a good idea to have some sort of structure, even if it isn’t rigid.
+However, it is still a good idea to have some sort of structure, even if it isn’t rigid.
+Some ideas include:

 - Ask people to speak about their experiences with the deceased.